 - I oddly just make a lot of corny puns in my head about whatever it is I’m working on.
 Hopefully I’m not the only one haha.

-- Have always loved the small town vibes in Tucson.
-Its nice regularly running into friends and acquaintances on walks or running errands.
+- Have always loved the small-town vibes in Tucson.
+It’s nice to regularly run into friends and acquaintances on walks or running errands.

 Colin Holmes, Collective Board Member

 - I make desert scenes out of bicycle parts to represent my experiences on bike rides.
 This particular one was a ride where I encountered an owl at sunset while up in the foothills of the mountains.

 - My creative soundtrack changes based on my mood but lately it has been Bad Bunny and J Balvin.

 - That’s a hard one to pin down because there’s so much I love about Tucson.
 I love the year-round riding and the sunsets.
 I love how the stark lack of resources has led to incredibly resourceful and conservation-minded people who are changing the world with their cutting-edge solutions.
 I love the creativity and the culture and most of all I love the sincerity of Tucsonans.

 - I like functional art because I like to decorate the things we already use or need.

 - Tucson is my hometown, I love everything about it!
 Specifically, I love the community, the desert, and nearly every place I go is nostalgic for me.